superCoderDOM/blog-user-api/README.md

     "country": "Canada",
 }
 ```

 The API will accept any other key pairs present in the request body object, but will silently ignore them.
-However, if any of the key pairs are omitted, the corresponding fields in the database will not be updated.
+If any of the key pairs are omitted, the corresponding fields in the database will not be updated.

 #### Response Format

 Upon a successful request with status code 200, a JSON object containing the *updated details* of the user record is returned in the response.

 The JSON response object returned by this endpoint takes the form presented below, but includes only the key-pairs provided in the update request.
-The updated address fields are grouped together into their own object to make explicit the changes affected a separate table.
+The updated address fields are grouped together into their own object to make explicit that the changes occured in a separate table.

 ```json
 {